Buildings and architecture of Brighton and Hove: Early buildings

 Buildings in The Lanes are small and tightly crowded.
 This weatherboarded and jettied example (43 Meeting House Lane) is one of the oldest.

-Brighton was originally an agricultural and fishing village surrounded by fields where sheep were farmed and corn was grown.
+Brighton was originally an agricultural and fishing village surrounded by fields.
 In the Saxon era, small buildings developed in an area bounded by four streets named after the points of the compass, and a church stood on higher ground inland.
 Modest cottages for the fishermen stood on the beach below the cliffs.
-A thriving fishing industry contributed to the town's first period of growth in the 16th and 17th centuries, but development did not expand beyond the old boundaries.
+The fishing industry contributed to the town's first period of growth in the 16th and 17th centuries, but development did not expand beyond the old boundaries.
 The industry contracted in the early 18th century, and depopulation occurred.
-Labour and land for redevelopment accordingly became cheaper, and because good travel and communication routes were already established the town was well-placed to grow rapidly again when sea-bathing became fashionable in the mid-18th century.
+Labour and land for redevelopment became cheaper and, because good communication routes were already established, the town was well-placed to grow rapidly again when sea-bathing became fashionable in the mid-18th century.
 Little pre-18th century architecture remains, although there are some individual buildings.
 For example, 27 King Street in North Laine is cobble-fronted and retains a timber-framed interior which could be 17th-century.
 Hove, meanwhile, was a single-street village with a manor house, some modest cottages and a church further inland.
 Although St Andrew's Church remains in use and Hove Street survives, the manor house was demolished in 1936 and no other original buildings remain.